GnatkovskyMax/Sorter/README.md

 For creating new project based on this template just execute the following command

-$ composer create-project MaxStepit/Sorter project-name
+$ composer require maxstepit/sorter project-name